 Users who have contacted Apple support have been told to update their Apple device to take the leap to the latest version of iOS.
 We will update this page as soon as we have detailed report on this issue.
 In the meantime, check out below possible methods to fix FaceTime issues on your iPhone.

-Quite a lot of users have reported issues with FaceTime (both over Wi-Fi as well as over 3G/4G).
+Quite a lot of users have reported FaceTime issues (both over Wi-Fi as well as over 3G/4G).

 Some are pretty basic – where it’s just a problem with the accounts or passwords – while some go beyond that.
 Issues with Wi-fi, with Apple’s servers, with router configurations etc. can all be a problem.
 As of this writing, Apple servers seem to be fine and there is no indication of any issues at that end.

-We take a look at possible solutions, troubleshooting and bug fixes that will help you overcome FaceTime issues on your device.
+We take a look at possible solutions, troubleshooting and bug fixes that will help you overcome problems of FaceTime not connecting on your device.